Guide

 Some pets can handle several short passes after the first introduction.
 Others should stop after one small area.
 The owner should adjust to the pet in front of them, not to an imagined complete grooming schedule.
 Paw care is still successful when it is split across days.

 Use the response after each pass as the timer.
 Relaxed posture means the owner may continue carefully.
-Pulling away, hard staring, or repeated tension means the session should end.
+Pulling away, hard staring, or repeated tension means it is a good moment to finish for the day.
 This approach keeps HydroGuard in a trust-building routine instead of a forced grooming event.

 A Practical End-Of-Session Checklist